Functional abdominal pain is defined as one of the following:

 Part of the treatment plan may include keeping a journal of:

+Share this information with your doctor.
 Your child’s doctor may also recommend:

 Emotions and stress can trigger abdominal pain or make it worse.
 Therapy will help you and your child with stress management.
 This is done with different relaxation techniques.